 If the two of you routinely joke over some incident or anecdote, and you know it always elicits a laugh, be on the lookout for similar type jokes you can relate.
 Cancer’s deadly serious business, but neither you nor your friend will last long if all you do is act as if you’re planning a funeral.

-You should remember that he is still alive, and where’s life, and laughter, there’s hope.
+You should remember that not all cancer is fatal.
+As long as a patient is still alive, and where there is life, and laughter, there’s hope.
 As long as you both can laugh, it’ll give you and the cancer sufferer the kind of cheerful courage a fight like this is going to take.
+Fun times, like a trip for a manicure or a few minutes in the sun on a park bench may be just what's needed.

-Find out if there are new drugs or perhaps natural type therapies that can help relieve pain or the thousand annoyances a patient can get from chemo or radiation, such as dry mouth or itching.
+You can do some research about his type of cancer and treatment, and see if there are things you can do to help.
+Don't expect him to fully explain his cancer and how it is affecting him.
+You may be able to help him with some of the annoyances a patient can get from chemo or radiation, such as dry mouth or itching.
 There’s always something that can be done to alleviate these type of nuisance side effects.
 Letting your friend know that his comfort is a high priority will do a lot to reassure him he’s not alone in this fight.

 There will always be bad days with a fight against cancer, but there will be good ones as well.
 Let your love one know you’re there for him, even when he’s crabby or in a bad mood.